grommunio/grommunio-web/plugins/pgp/README.md

 ]);
 ```

 The plugin is disabled by default.
-Users can also enable it through normal plugin settings.
+Users can also enable it through normal plugin settings; the server-side message hooks follow that per-user switch.
 Unlock state exists in browser memory for a bounded lifetime; **Lock all** removes the browser's unlocked-key references.
 Reloading the browser requires unlocking again.

 Keys and trust policy are stored in the authenticated user's default mailbox root as hidden, non-transmittable associated messages.
 The exact classes, private GUID, named-property types, update revisions and limits are documented in [MAPI key storage](docs/mapi-key-storage.md).
 Neither `PR_USER_X509_CERTIFICATE` nor `PR_USER_CERTIFICATE` is repurposed for OpenPGP or private keys.
 Include associated information and named-property mappings in mailbox backups, and keep a separate encrypted private-key backup.